Skip to main content

 note

-To override a default service (for example obd_manager) using a template, simply create a custom service with the same name.
+To override a default service (for example obd_manager) through a template, create a custom service with the same name.

-To learn more about individual settings, refer to the relevant guide: Creating Custom Services.
+To learn more about individual services, refer to the relevant guides:

 Loggers

-• Before creating templated loggers, make sure you have already created CAN Messages, CAN Signals, or PIDs in the OBD Library.
+• Before creating template loggers, prepare CAN Messages, CAN Signals, or PIDs in OBD Library/My Library.

 Loggers table